jupyterlab/jupyterlab/docs/source/user/file_formats.md

 [animation]

-To edit a CSV file as a text file, right-click on the file in the file browser and select the “Editor” item in the “Open With…” submenu:
+To edit a CSV file as a text file, right-click on the file in the file browser and select the “Editor” item in the “Open With” submenu:

 [animation]